christyheaton/Maptime_20180411/README.md

 cd [location where you saved the repo]/Maptime_20180411
 ```

 Create the Conda environent you will need to run the tutorial.
-Note: it is called `geopandasenv`. **This could take as long as XX minutes.**
+Note: it is called `geopandasenv`. **This took me about 10 minutes to finish.**

 ```bash
 conda env create environment.yml